 As people move up in the organisation, so does the stress level, with those at the top and in middle management more likely to be stressed.

-PWC estimates the costs to business of over stressed employees from being absent from work or under-performing at work, is $12B annually.
-The costs of mental ill-health is determined only from the extra sick days taken by people with mental ill-health (absenteeism), the reduced productivity people have when working whilst unwell (presenteeism) and Workers’ Compensation Claims.
+PWC estimates the costs to business of overstressed employees from being absent from work or under-performing at work, is $12B annually.
+The costs of mental ill-health are determined only from the extra sick days taken by people with mental ill-health (absenteeism), the reduced productivity people have when working whilst unwell (presenteeism) and Workers’ Compensation Claims.
 The National Mental Health Commission reported that employees with job‑related stress and mental illness were absent from work for an average of almost 11 weeks a year in Australia.

 CHERE reports in their 2017 discussion paper Mentally Healthy Workplaces in NSW, that nearly one in six Australian employees, experience a significant level of mental ill-health in a four week period (males 13.2%, females 16.1%).
 Safe Work Australia notes that mental illness accounted for 6% of all workers’ compensation claims in 2014‑15.
 Although the number is small, these employees had more time off work – 15.3 weeks off work compared to 5.5 weeks for all claims.
 Mental health claims also saw higher average claim costs – $24,500 per claim compared to $9,000 for all other claims.
 In 2014-15, the number of serious claims linked to mental illness was similar to that recorded in 2000-01.
 However, over this same period, claims linked to most other causes of injury had fallen significantly.
 In short, mental illness is on the rise.